Key Highlights of the The Companies (Amendment) Bill, 2016

 The Finance Minister, Mr. Arun Jaitley on Wednesday, 16/03/2016 proposed fresh amendments to the Companies Act, 2013.

-Key Highlights of the Bill are as under:
+Key Highlights of the The Companies (Amendment) Bill, 2016 are as under:

 Notes on Clauses

 Clause 1 of the Bill provides for the short title and commencement.
 It also seeks to empower Central Government to appoint date of commencement of the proposed legislation and different dates for different provision of the proposed legislation.

 Clause 2 of the Bill seeks to amend section 2 of the Companies Act, 2013 (hereinafter referred to as ‘the Act’) for modifying the definitions of associate company, cost accountant, debentures, financial year, holding company, key managerial personnel, net worth, related party, small company, subsidiary company and turnover, and omit the definition of interested director.

 Clause 3 of the Bill seeks to introduce new section 3A to provide for liability of members when the business is carried on for more than six months with members fewer than seven in case of public companies and fewer than two in case of private companies.